alosie/Image_renew/volumes.md

 Bind mounts also aims to solve the same problem but in a complete different way.

-Using this way, user can mount a directory from the host file system into a container.
+Using this way, user can bind and mount a directory from the host file system into a container.
 Bind mounts have the same behavior as volumes, but are specified using a host path instead of a volume name.

 For example,